Post Summary: The complete itinerary for Death Valley in one day

 Natural Bridge Trailhead provides ample parking space for even the biggest RVs, but the parking lot fills up fast in peak season.
 Come early to snag a spot and see this place for yourself.

-Other quick and easy hikes in Death Valley:
+Other quick and easy hikes to do in Death Valley in one day:

 - Harmony Borax Works (0.4 miles)